BTOFA/Smart-contracts/README.md

 reverted - one of the tokens hasn't expired yet

-reverted - payment price exceeds balance
+reverted - payment amount exceeds balance

-reverted - payment price exceeds allowed amount to spend from wallet
+reverted - payment amount exceeds allowed amount to spend from wallet

 reverted - didn't set allowance to transfer BTOT-s
 ***
-example:
-[1, 3]